anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.rst

 software engineering to operations is called Site Reliability Engineering.
 It was conceived at Google, as a means to overcome limitations of the common DevOps approach.

-Common supporting system (OSS – Operation Support System, BSS – Business Support System) requirements are redefined, driven by introduction of new technologies in computing infrastructure and modern data centres with abstraction of resources – known as virtualization and cloud computing.
+Common support system (such as, OSS – Operation Support System, BSS – Business Support System) requirements are redefined, driven by introduction of new technologies in computing infrastructure and modern data centres with abstraction of resources – known as virtualization and cloud computing.
 This brings many advantages – such as easy scaling, error recovery, reaching a high level of operational autonomy etc., but also many new challenges in the Telecom network